orbeon/orbeon-forms-doc/xforms/events-standard.md

 <xf:input id="my-input" ref="my-value"/>
 ```

 _NOTE: For event handlers nested further within the bound node, the behavior is up to the XBL component.
-Typically, components that are containing controls, such as ``, manage event handlers as you expect!_
+Typically, components that are containing controls, such as `<xf:input>`, manage event handlers as you expect!_

 ### Event handlers within XBL bindings